Stardust75001/TPS-STAR/README_REPORT.md

 Notes
 - Do not commit API keys or passwords to the repo.
 Use GitHub Secrets.
 - The provided script includes heuristics for analysis and sample critical thresholds; tune these to your business needs.
+Export formats
+- `.json`, `.csv`, and `.pdf` versions of the GA4 report are stored in `/rapports/`
+- Each run creates `ga4-report-YYYYMMDD.*` files
+- Notes
+- Do not commit API keys or passwords to the repo.
+Use GitHub Secrets.
+- The provided script includes heuristics for analysis and sample critical thresholds; tune these to your business needs.

+Export formats
+- `.json`, `.csv`, and `.pdf` versions of the GA4 report are stored in `/rapports/`
+- Each run creates `ga4-report-YYYYMMDD.*` files